Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

        ncn-m# kubectl drain --ignore-daemonsets=true --delete-local-data=true <node to be rebooted>
        ```

+    4. If booting from disk is desired then [set the boot order](../../background/ncn_boot_workflow.md#set-boot-order).

-    1. Reboot the selected node.
+    5. Reboot the selected node.

         ```bash
          ncn-w# shutdown -r now